-Almost all of our drinking water supply comes from the San Francisco Regional Water System (SFRWS), which is the wholesale system owned and operated by the San Francisco Public Utilities Commission (SFPUC).
-The supply consists of surface water and groundwater that are well protected and carefully managed.
-The surface water is stored in reservoirs in the Sierra Nevada, the East Bay, and San Mateo County, and the groundwater is kept in a deep aquifer in the northern part of San Mateo County and the western side of San Francisco.
-Maintaining this variety of sources is an important component of the SFPUC's near- and long-term water supply management strategy.
+Our drinking water supply consists of surface water and groundwater that are well protected and carefully managed.
+The surface water is stored in reservoirs in the Sierra Nevada, the East Bay, and San Mateo County, and the groundwater is kept in a deep aquifer in the northern part of San Mateo County.
+Maintaining this variety of sources is an important component of the near- and long-term water supply management strategy of the San Francisco Public Utilities Commission (SFPUC).
 A diverse mix of sources protects us from potential disruptions due to emergencies or natural disasters, provides resiliency during periods of drought, and helps us ensure a long-term, sustainable water supply as we address issues such as climate uncertainty, regulatory changes, and population growth.

 To meet drinking water standards for human consumption, all surface water the SFPUC supplies must undergo proper treatment.
 Water from Hetch Hetchy Reservoir is exempt from state and federal filtration requirements due to its exceptional quality.
-It is subject to disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
+It undergoes disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
 Water from local Bay Area reservoirs in the East Bay and upcountry non-Hetch Hetchy sources are delivered to the Sunol Valley Water Treatment Plant.
 Water from reservoirs in San Mateo County is delivered to the Harry Tracy Water Treatment Plant.
-Water treatment at these plants consists of filtration, ozonation, chloramination, fluoridation, taste and odor removal, and optimum corrosion control.
-In 2024, we did not use upcountry non-Hetch Hetchy sources of water.
-A very small amount of local groundwater (0.1%) contributed to the drinking water supply.
+Water treatment at these plants consists of filtration, disinfection, fluoridation, taste and odor removal, and optimum corrosion control.
+In 2024, neither upcountry non-Hetch Hetchy sources of water nor groundwater was used.